What Is Quorum Scheduling? The Concept That Fixes D&D Group Chaos

 The Problem With Standard Overlap Scheduling

-That question is useful for business meetings, where any two people can have a 1-on-1.
-It breaks down for group activities that need a minimum headcount to be viable.
+Doodle, When2Meet, and most calendar apps ask: when are the most people free at the same time?
+That works for business meetings, where any two people can have a 1-on-1.
+It breaks down for group activities that need a minimum headcount to function.

 A Commander pod needs exactly four players.
-A D&D session with two players isn't really a session — it's a side quest.
-A board game night without enough people to play the game you bought is just four people staring at a box.
+A D&D session with two players isn't a session — it's a side quest.
+A board game night without enough people to play the game you bought is four people staring at a box.

 What Quorum Scheduling Does Differently